zetaroid/zetaroid.github.io/README.md

-# Forty - Jekyll Theme
+# Forty - Jekyll Theme - Adapted for my personal website

 A Jekyll version of the "Forty" theme by [HTML5 UP](https://html5up.net/).